- A certificate of deposit (CD) is a savings tool that often pays higher interest rates when compared to a typical savings deposit account.

-While having a CD has its advantages, there are a few disadvantages to consider before setting one up.
+While investing in a CD has its advantages, there are a few disadvantages to consider before setting one up.

 - Early withdrawal penalty: Money in a CD is locked for a set period and can only be withdrawn at maturity; otherwise, a significant early withdrawal penalty applies.

 - Due diligence: If your CD is longer than one month, your bank will likely inform you when your CD term is about to expire.
-If you somehow miss the notifications, your account could automatically roll over into a new CD, making it harder or more costly to access your cash before your new term limit is up.
+If you somehow miss the notifications your account could automatically roll over into a new CD.
+This makes it harder or more costly to access your cash before your new term limit is up.
+Rates are also subject to change at maturity and your new CD may have a different rate than your previous one.
 Be sure to monitor your CD to ensure you are able to access your money once it becomes available.
 First Republic clients can set up CD maturity reminders in Online Banking.

 CDs are not the only savings option available to you.
 You should consider all the savings tools banks offer before choosing one to fit your financial needs and goals.

-- Savings account: A savings account is a common savings deposit type offered by banks.
-These are not transaction accounts and like any bank deposit, funds in savings accounts are FDIC-insured up to the applicable limits.
-Unlike CDs, interest rates for savings accounts can change at any time, after the account was opened, based on federal policies and market conditions.
+- Savings account: A savings account is a common deposit account type offered by banks.
+They’re designed to hold money for longer periods of time, so they tend to have tighter transaction restrictions than checking accounts.
+Funds stored in traditional savings accounts often (but not always) accumulate interest.
+Unlike CDs, interest rates for savings accounts can change at any time based on federal policies and market conditions.

-- Money market: A money market account is another type of savings deposit that offers benefits including limited check writing and limited transaction privileges.
+- Money market: A money market account is another type of savings deposit account that offers benefits including limited check writing and limited transaction privileges.
+However, you may be limited to six withdrawals a month.
 Like savings accounts, the interest rates for these accounts can also change at any time after the account was opened.
-However, you may be limited to six withdrawals a month.
+Rates are usually lower than those provided by CDs.

 How do I know if a CD is right for me?